unt1tler/Zeus/README.md

 > [!NOTE]
 > Zeus is still moving quickly.
 If you run into a bug or an edge case, open an issue.

-The product direction takes cues from panels like Phantom and Sun Licenses, but the implementation here is focused on a smaller operational footprint, simpler setup, and clearer extension points.
+The product direction takes inspiration from panels like Phantom and Sun Licenses, but the implementation here is focused on a smaller operational footprint, simpler setup, and clearer extension points.

 Small thanks to Sun Licenses and Ember for some of the early inspiration behind the project.